soynerdito/BSidesPR_2019_Badge/docs/index.md

 ![Resistors](img/resistorback.jpg)

-3. Ensamble leds for the eyes
+3. Mount leds for the eyes
-4. Ensamble the switch
+4. Mount the switch
-5. Enable the baterry holder
+5. Mount the baterry holder

 # Programming
 Programming the badge can be done using the Arduino IDE.